Kevin-Mok/rarity-surf/productization.md

     - active user
     - both users get discount
 - discounted beta access
+- survey for user feedback

+## FAQ
+- comparison with other tools
+- sub model for acc tied to Discord/MM so as to not rug
+  - best interest to not scam
+    - already made product

 ## Stand Out
 - transparent algo accuracy with rarity.tools